-Later this September, I’ll be speaking on web accessibility at Women Who Code Cloud 2019, the developer conference taking a deep look at the latest and the future of Cloud-based technologies.
-My talk will be a 35-minute tutorial on building more accessible websites and webapps, with code samples and research studies.
+In September 2019, I spoke on web accessibility at Women Who Cloud 2019, the world’s first developer conference focused on the latest in and the future of cloud-based technologies.
+My talk was a 35-minute tutorial on building more accessible websites and webapps, with code samples and research studies.

 In June 2019, Hive 01 Enschede (formerly NESST Twente) organized the Dragon’s Den pitching event for startups.
 I was one of the five Dragons and we awarded three prizes.

-In September 2018, SpeakUp, an Enschede-based VoIP and cloud telephony company, celebrated its 15th birthday.
+In September 2018, Speakup, an Enschede-based VoIP and cloud telephony company, celebrated its 15th birthday.
 At the Speakup Partner & Jubileum Event, I was one of the presenters to showcase their upcoming projects into spaces like AI and mobile.
-Photos © Masterphoto/SpeakUp

 New Entrepreneurial Student Society Twente (NESST) is a not-for-profit early-stage startup accelerator in Enschede.
 After being a speaker, advisor, and Dragons’ Den judge at their third season, I was invited as the keynote speaker for the first day of Season 4.